George scores 23, Clippers beat Raptors for 7th win in 9 - NewsBreak

 Clippers: G John Wall (left knee) sat out on the second night of a back-to-back. … Leonard returned after sitting out Monday's comeback win at Detroit.

-Raptors: Barnes had eight assists. … Siakam had nine rebounds. … Began a stretch that sees them play nine of 10 at home. … Before the game, Nurse said F Precious Achiuwa (sprained right ankle) is close to returning.
-Achiuwa missed his 22nd straight game Tuesday. … C Christian Koloko (right knee) left in the fourth quarter and did not return.
+Raptors: Barnes finished with eight assists. … Siakam had nine rebounds. … Began a stretch that sees them play nine of 10 at home. … Coach Nick Nurse said F Precious Achiuwa (sprained right ankle) is close to returning.
+Achiuwa missed his 22nd straight game Tuesday.

 QUALITY QUARTET